eshack94/md-to-jira/README.md

     * **Note**: Added, but this is not supported by JIRA native markup.

 ### Feature Roadmap (planned) and other TODOs
-- [ ] Add support for indented code blocks
-    - [ ] Do not convert headers in indented code blocks
 - [ ] Add support for tables
 - [ ] Add support for horizontal rules
 - [ ] Add support for ordered lists